ORM Entities, Repositories, and Results

 }

-The repository also exposes remove(), softRemove(), and restore() when your workflow needs them.
+Use a hard delete only when you are sure the row should be physically removed.
+The repository also exposes remove(), delete(), and restore() when your workflow needs them.

 Understand the result objects